|

 website is crucial to the success of your business.
 By doing extensive

-one that can do the work you want, is willing to really listen to you, can
+that can do the work you want, is willing to really listen to you, can create a

-create a site that reflects you and your business, and keeps within your
+site that reflects you and your business, and keeps within your budget and

 |